Skip to main content

 The Directors have access to the advice and services of Mr Conor Gouldson, the Company Secretary, and Ms Aeilish McGovern, Head of Corporate Governance, who advise the Board and Board Committees on all governance matters, and Corporate Governance best practise, ensuring that Board procedures are followed and that the Group is in compliance with applicable rules and regulations.
 Both the appointment and removal of the Company Secretary is a matter for the Board as a whole.

-Executive Committee Biographies
+Executive Leadership Team Biographies

 Colin Hunt – Chief Executive Officer & Executive Director